Erlkönig: Summary

 An anxious young boy is being carried at night by his father on horseback.
-To where is not spelled out; German Hof has a rather broad meaning of "yard", "courtyard", "farm", or (royal) "court".
-The opening line tells that the time is unusually late and the weather unusually inclement for travel.
-As it becomes apparent that the boy is delirious, a possibility is that the father is rushing him to medical aid.
+To where is not spelled out; German Hof has a rather broad meaning of "yard", "courtyard", "farm", or "(royal) court".
+The opening line tells that the time is late and that it is windy.

 As the poem unfolds, the son claims to see and hear the "Erlkönig" (Erl-King).
 His father claims to not see or hear the creature, and he attempts to comfort his son, asserting natural explanations for what the child sees – a wisp of fog, rustling leaves, shimmering willows.

-The Erl-King attempts to lure the child into joining him, promising amusement, rich clothes and the attentions of his daughters.
+The Erl-King attempts to lure the child into joining him, promising amusement, rich clothes, and the attentions of his daughters.
 Finally, the Erl-King declares that he will take the child by force.
 The boy shrieks that he has been attacked, spurring the father to ride faster to the Hof.
 Upon reaching the destination, the child is already dead.